BurgundyBytes/TEM-TDM_Toolkit/README.md

 # TEM-TDM Toolkit
 This Python toolkit is designed to assess the validity and performance of Asynchronous Sigma-Delta Modulators (ASDM) when used as Time Encoding Machines (TEM) and Time Decoding Machines (TDM), particularly for complex or turbulent signals.

-It implements and analyzes the concepts presented in the paper **[Perfect Recovery and Sensitivity Analysis of Time Encoded Bandlimited signals](docs/resources/Perfect-Recovery-and-Sensitivity-Analysis-of-Time-Encoded-Bandlimited-signals.pdf)** by Lazar and Tóth (IEEE TCAS-I, 2004), developed by researchers in the [Bionet Group at Columbia University](http://www.bionet.ee.columbia.edu/research/nipm/tems).
+It implements and analyzes the concepts presented in the paper [Perfect Recovery and Sensitivity Analysis of Time Encoded Bandlimited signals](docs/resources/Perfect-Recovery-and-Sensitivity-Analysis-of-Time-Encoded-Bandlimited-signals.pdf) by Lazar and Tóth (IEEE TCAS-I, 2004), developed by researchers in the [Bionet Group at Columbia University](http://www.bionet.ee.columbia.edu/research/nipm/tems).
 The toolkit specifically allows for studying the *normalized equivalent circuit* proposed in the paper, focusing on how the **normalized threshold (`d_norm`)** affects signal recovery.

 ![Normalized TEM Equivalent Circuit Diagram](docs/resources/ASDM_Equivalent_Circuit.PNG)

 The core idea tested is that by carefully selecting the normalized threshold `d_norm` (related to the ASDM's hysteresis (`delta`, bias `b` and gain `k`), a bandlimited signal can be efficiently represented by asynchronous spike times and recovered with high fidelity, potentially outperforming uniform sampling at equivalent data rates under certain conditions.

-> [!NOTE]
-> **Developer's Note:** This toolkit evolved alongside my understanding for my final degree project.
-While learning, I built features for parametric studies on sampling frequency (`fs`) and both `fs`/`d_norm`.
-Later, I realized that for this asynchronous ASDM, only the study on the normalized threshold (d_norm) is truly meaningful theoretically.
-The other studies still work because the code is flexible, but the main focus now should be the `d_norm` results.
-I've kept the extra study code because it was already built and represents the project's maturity process.
-Future analysis using this tool should prioritize the `d_norm` study.

 ## Core Concepts